box/developer.box.com/content/guides/tooling/postman/quick-start/5-make-api-call.md

 ## First: Reset browser storage

-First things first, now that you've imported the Box API credentials into your Box Postman app we should take a moment to remove these credentials from your browser's storage.
+Now that you've imported the Box API credentials into Postman you should take a moment to remove these credentials from your browser's storage.

 <ResetButton id='postman,credentials,observable_events'>
   Clear credentials